-What is the Common Cost of Construction Insurance?
+What is the Cost of Construction Insurance?

-Without a doubt, there are quite a few hazards associated with working on a construction site.
-General contractors do have to protect themselves from losses resulting from any potential liabilities.
-Construction insurance may be able to offer the blanker protection to safeguard against these liabilities.
+Without a doubt, there are quite a few hazards and general liability concerns associated with working on a construction site.
+Indeed, general contractors do have to protect themselves from losses resulting from any potential liabilities.
+Construction liability insurance may be able to offer the blanker protection to safeguard against these liabilities.

-In general, the low end of construction insurance will be about 4% of the overall value of the contract signed.
+In general, the low end of construction insurance policy costs will be about 4% of the overall value of the contract signed.
 It is not without question that the cost can rise up to about 8% of the contract value.
 So, with a $150,000 contract, insurance costs may range from $6,000 to $12,000.

 These costs are related to general construction liability coverage.
 There can be other insurance requirements necessary for certain jobs but not for others.
 For example, certain vehicle liability insurance policies may be required.
 In other scenarios, workman’s compensation insurance may have to be factored in as well.

-There are major concerns the cost of construction insurance may (and likely will) increase in the near future.
-There are a few factors capable of contributing to this increase.
-Regulatory changes expanding the minimum amount of coverage in a policy definitely is going to increase premiums.
-The more minimum requirements to a policy, the more comprehensive it becomes.
-A comprehensive insurance policy is going to have higher premium costs.
-After all, the insurance company is put in a position where the potential to have to pay out more increases.
-Changes in state laws regarding how a construction site has to be managed can also yield a ripple effect that might increase costs.
+There are major concerns the cost of construction insurance may (and likely will) increase in the near future, and there are a few factors capable of contributing to this increase.
+Regulatory changes expanding the minimum amount of professional liability coverage in a policy are expected to be the biggest culprit of any future increase.
+Changes in state laws regarding construction site management can also yield a ripple effect that might increase costs.

 Construction, Insurance & Requirements

-Rough estimations can help construction professionals and general contractors gain some insight into how much insurance is going to cost.
+Rough estimations can help construction professionals and general contractors gain some insight into how much construction insurance or contractor insurance can be expected to cost their business.
 Of course, rough estimates only have so much value.
 At some point, there does need to be a specific figure quoted to the construction business so the owners can budget for the related expenses and premiums.